 - Pass it On.
 When cleaning out unwanted office items, ask coworkers if they could use the items.
-If not, request a reusable office supply bin from Waste Reduction and Recycling.
+If not, request a reusable office supply cart from Waste Reduction and Recycling.

-- Does your workplace promote minimizing food waste and food-related wastes by encouraging the following sustainable actions? (select all that apply)
+Does your workplace promote minimizing food and food-related waste?

 - Bring Your Own.
 Use a reusable bag when shopping.
 Bring your own reusable mug, water bottle, cup, dishes and eating utensils to work.

 - Pack&Go.
-Utilize NC State Dining’s reusable to-go containers at dining halls to reduce foam waste.
+Utilize NC State Dining’s reusable to-go containers at dining halls.

 - Wolfpack Certified Sustainable.
 When hosting workplace events, incorporate sustainable event planning tips from the Sustainable Event Certification website.

 - Choose To Reuse.
 When planning events, utilize reusable items such as cups, plates and utensils.
-If one-use items are necessary, recyclable or compostable single-use items are utilized.
+If disposable items are necessary, choose compostable single-use items from Waste Reduction & Recycling.

 - Waste Less.
 Food waste at workplace events is minimized with appropriate food planning.
 Plan for leftovers by providing take-home containers for guests and/or having a food-donation option ready.